-Studying for a PR degree is an excellent route into the industry, and it's particularly well covered in terms of courses, according to the Guardian's University Guide 2018.
-Many joint PR and marketing/business courses offer an optional sandwich year to gain relevant work experience or undertake a year abroad.
+Studying for a PR degree is an excellent route into the industry and many joint PR and marketing/business courses offer an optional sandwich year to gain relevant work experience or undertake a year abroad.

-For instance, the MA Corporate Communications, Marketing and Public Relations at Leeds University Business School focuses on modern corporate communications and how it relates to PR and marketing.
+One example is the MA Corporate Communications, Marketing and Public Relations at Leeds University Business School which focuses on modern corporate communications and how it relates to PR and marketing.

-The full-time MA Public Relations at the London College of Communication, University of the Arts London, takes 15 months to complete and is a Chartered Institute of Public Relations (CIPR) approved course that's not only well-suited to those already in the profession, but also graduates with good communication skills and degrees in other subjects (preferably a 2:1 or above).
+Another option is the full-time MA Public Relations at the London College of Communication, University of the Arts London.
+The course takes 15 months to complete and is a Chartered Institute of Public Relations (CIPR) approved.
+Aimed at those already in the profession as well as graduates with good communication skills and degrees in other subjects (preferably a 2:1 or above).

 Course leader Gareth Thompson explains, 'A postgraduate course in PR explores reputation and communication in depth, allowing us to link theory with practice.
 The aim is to give practitioners of the future the confidence to tackle the increasingly complex organisational and communication challenges that they will confront in the workplace.'